framedsc/Sitesource/markdown/GeneralGuides/universal_ue4_consoleunlocker.md

 "Key to open in-game console", which allows you to select from a small set of keys what to use to open the console.
 By default this is 'Tilde' (`~`).
 Please select a key that's on your keyboard and which doesn't need Shift to be selected.
 E.g. on a French (Azerty) keyboard, the '$' key is a good choice, so choose in the overlay menu `Dollar ($)` as console key.

+@alert info
+It might be you're running an EA Origin game and have the Origin overlay enabled.
+This too can block the console from appearing.
+To fix it, please disable the Origin overlay in the EA Origin client.
+@end

 #### Setting the console key in the game's ini files
 Alternatively, you can add a custom console key to the game's ini file.
 This doesn't always work, but it's worth a try if you want to use another key than is available in